Liax/Hackaton_StarLove/README.md

 # Hackaton project - Made under 20hours by a super team of 5 super people
+Are you ready to meet the love of your intergalactic life ?

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).